When to order MRI for low back pain ACG

 Recommendation 2: Patients with non-specific low back pain despite 4 to 6 weeks of conservative management: MRI may be indicated

-Notepad: Conservative management Conservative management of low back pain encompasses various strategies, such as use of nonsteroidal anti-inflammatory drugs (NSAIDs), exercise, or manual therapy.
+Notepad: Conservative management Conservative management of low back pain encompasses various strategies, such as use of nonsteroidal anti-inflammatorydrugs (NSAIDs), exercise, or manual therapy.
 These should be accompanied by patient education, including advice to remain active and avoid prolonged bed rest.
-Evidence suggests that for most patients with non-specific low back pain, pharmacological treatment can be reserved for those who do not respond to non-pharmacological strategies.8,10 When used, medications should be prescribed for the shortest possible duration and at the lowest effective dose, after having assessed for possible contraindications and precautions. |
+Evidence suggests that for most patients with non-specificlow back pain, pharmacological treatment can be reserved for those who do not respond to non-pharmacological strategies.15,17 When used, medications should be prescribed for the shortest possible duration and at the lowest effective dose, after having assessed for possible contraindications and precautions. |

 MRI for low back pain linked to a specific spinal pathology

 The choice of imaging modality mainly depends on the type of suspected spinal pathology.
 MRI is an appropriate choice for investigating soft-tissue pathologies of the spine.
 The following recommendations pertain to spinal pathologies or clinical features that require MRI of the lumbar spine as diagnostic investigation of low back pain.
+The type of MRI performed will depend on the suspected spinal pathology.

 Notepad: Imaging for suspected vertebral fragility fracture Plain radiography is the initial diagnostic investigation of choice for patients with a suspected vertebral fragility fracture, such as elderly patients with a history of low velocity trauma accompanied by osteoporosis or chronic steroid use.
-Other imaging modalities, including MRI, could be considered after evaluation with plain radiography. |
+Other imaging modalities, including CT and MRI, could be considered after evaluation with plain radiography. |

 Recommendation 3: Patients with low back pain and progressive neurological symptoms or signs: MRI is indicated